 - TerraCycle is a specialist recycling company with global operations.
 They recycle just about everything!
 It is worth a look around their website to find out what options they have near you for recycling things like toothpaste tubes!
 If you want to make an impact at work, TerraCycle can also get involved in recycling for businesses

-- Sharewaste app: We found out about this app from Reusable Nation and it is awesome!
+- Sharewaste app: This app from Reusable Nation is awesome!
 It connects you with people in your area who are happy to receive your food waste for composing – life changer if you don’t plan to compost yourself!

 - Create a little recycling depot in your home where you separately collect things like batteries, toothpaste tubes and soft plastics to load up and save time on taking them to recycling drop-offs

 - Buy that composting bin or worm farm and start your own mini circular economy!

 - Grow your own food so you only pick what you need and waste less (Ok I get it, this is probably not for beginners but we’re very excited to try this after this interview…)

 STEP 7: TAKE STOCK AND BE PROUD